amazon-connect/amazon-connect-snippets/python/contactflowhelper/README.md

 ````

 ### increment_n
 The increment_n operation simply increments a provided base number by the provided increment value and returns the resulting string.
-For example, providing  abase of 24 and an increment of 6 will return a response of "30".
+For example, providing  a base of 24 and an increment of 6 will return a response of "30".
 #### Required Parameters
 The increment_n operation requires the following parameters:
 1. function = the operation to exectute, which should be set to `increment_n`